 Solar System Structural Assessment

-First thing to check: can your roof even handle the weight?
+First thing we always check: can your roof even handle the weight?
 That’s what a structural assessment is for.
-If the roof isn’t strong enough, tweaks or reinforcements might be needed before a single panel goes up.
-It’s not a step you want to skip, because skipping it could mean trouble down the road.
+I remember when we were working on a large warehouse roof, the plans looked fine, but the initial assessment showed the trusses were way too old.
+It hit me that we would have just been building a collapse risk if we hadn't done that check.
+If the roof isn’t strong enough, tweaks or reinforcements absolutely must be done before a single panel goes up.
+It’s not a step you want to skip, because skipping it could mean real trouble—like a collapsed roof—down the road.

 Solar System Electrical Assessment